Invariant measures of exclusion processes with a look-ahead rule: Stationary current

 \end{lemma}

 \begin{remark} As shown in Appendices~\ref{app:proof_thm} and~\ref{app:proof_lem}, the measure $\hat{\pi}_{N,L}$ has a product structure in the headway variables conditioned on $\sum_{i=1}^N g_i = L$, which coincides with the canonical ensemble of a zero-range-type process with single-site weights $e^{J_g}$.
-The weak convergence of the $k$-marginal to $\nu_\lambda^{\otimes k}$ then follows from the standard equivalence-of-ensembles theorem; see Appendix~2 of \cite{KipnisLandim1999} and \cite{Grosskinsky2003}. \end{remark}
+The weak convergence of the $k$-marginal to $\nu_\lambda^{\otimes k}$ then follows from the standard equivalence-of-ensembles theorem; see Appendix~2 of \cite{KipnisLandim1999} or Theorem~1 of \cite{Grosskinsky2003}. \end{remark}

 Taking Lemma~\ref{lem:equivalence} for granted, the exact current is given by the following proposition whose proof is given in Appendix~\ref{app:proof_prop}.

 \begin{proposition}[Exact stationary current] In the thermodynamic limit $N,L\to\infty$ with $N/L\to\rho$, the stationary particle current under $\hat{\pi}_{N,L}$ is